Spatially explicit models for inference about density in unmarked or partially marked populations: Applications

-Results of our first simulation study indicate that for the small level of $\sigma$, the posterior mode, if regarded as a point estimator of $N$, is approximately frequentist unbiased (Table~\ref{t:sim}).
-However, the posterior distributions are skewed, which results in posterior means exhibiting frequentist bias on the order of 5-10\%.
-Substantial reductions in root-mean-squared error (RMSE) are realized as effective encounter rate doubles from 2.5 to 5.0 (T=5 to T=10).
-Coverage is slightly less than nominal for this case.
-Performance of the estimator deteriorates as $\sigma$ increases.
-For $\sigma = 0.75$ the posterior distributions are centered approximately over the data-generating value (having nearly frequentist unbiased modes), but the coverage is quite a bit less than nominal as the posterior becomes more strongly skewed.
-The general pattern holds for the highest level of $\sigma = 1.0$.
+Results of our first simulation study indicate that for the small level of $\sigma$, the posterior mode, if regarded as a point estimator of $N$, is approximately frequentist unbiased (Table \ref{tsim}).
+However, the posterior distributions are skewed, which results in posterior means exhibiting frequentist bias on the order of 5--10\%.
+Substantial reductions in RMSE are realized as effective encounter rate doubles from 2.5 to~5.0 ($T=5$ to $T=10$).
+Coverage of 95\% HPD intervals is close to nominal for this case.
+Performance of the estimator deteriorates as the ratio of $\sigma$ to trap spacing increases.
+For $\sigma= 0.75$ the posterior distributions are centered approximately over the data generating value (having nearly frequentist unbiased modes), but the coverage is slightly lower than nominal as the posterior becomes more strongly skewed.
+The general pattern holds for the highest level of $\sigma= 1.0$.

 To assess the influence of marking a subset of individuals, we used the same number and configuration of traps as described above, and we set $\sigma=0.5$, $\lambda_0=0.5$, $N=75$, and $T=5$.
-Then, we generated 100 datasets for $m \in (5, 15, 25, 35)$ where $m$ is the number of marked individuals randomly sampled from the population.
+Then we generated 200 data sets for $m \in\{5, 15, 25, 35\}$, where $m$ is the number of marked individuals randomly sampled from the population.

-Posterior distributions of $N$ for different numbers of marked individuals are shown in Fig.~\ref{fig:Nposts}.
+Posterior distributions of $N$ for different numbers of marked individuals are shown in Figure \ref{figNposts}.
 As anticipated, posterior precision increases substantially with the proportion of marked individuals.
-The posterior mode was approximately unbiased as a point estimator, and the root-mean squared error decreased from 19.076 when all 75 individuals were unmarked to 6.398 when 35 individuals were marked (Tables~\ref{t:sim} and~\ref{t:marked}).
-Coverage was nominal for all values of $m$ and posterior skew was greatly diminished (Table~\ref{t:marked}).
+The posterior mode was approximately unbiased as a point estimator, and RMSE decreased 61\% from 17.31 when all 75~individuals were unmarked to 6.82 when 35 individuals were marked (Tables \ref{tsim} and \ref{tmarked}).
+Coverage was close to nominal for all values of $m$ and posterior skew diminished as $m$ increased (Table \ref{tmarked}).